 Bend Area, Oregon

-The unique combination of desert landscape and the shore of a lake that reflects spectacular sunsets on its tranquil surface makes this a must-see destination for campers.
+The unique combination of a desert landscape and the shore of a lake that reflects spectacular sunsets on its tranquil surface makes this a must-see destination for campers.
 Set up your tent on the banks of the Snake River’s Brownlee Reservoir and enjoy fishing, water skiing, or simply taking in the scene.
 Don’t let the word desert or the warm days fool you; nights here are quite cold.

 Black Mountain, North Carolina

 This unspoiled spot has been a popular and well cared for camper’s destination for decades.
 Few services are available, but the biking and hiking are incomparable.

 Malibu Creek State Park, California

 Not far from Los Angeles, this 7000-acre park nestled in a mountain range is a wonderful place for children to explore.
 The land used to be owned by 20th Century Fox and was used for filming many movies and television shows.
 Activities include horseback riding, mountain biking, fishing, swimming and bird watching.